maikschneider/deployer-recipes/README.md

 require_once(__DIR__ . '/vendor/blueways/depyloer-recipes/autoload.php');
 ```

 Note: As long as the [pull request](https://github.com/sourcebroker/deployer-extended/pull/13) that fixes local backups is not merged, this package needs to use a fork of `sourcebroker/deployer-extended@^16.0`.
-Add the fork to your main `composer.json`:
+Register the fork in your main `composer.json`:

 ```json
 {